Understanding Seed Corns On Your Feet

 Schedule Your Appointment At Direct Podiatry Arizona Today

-Are you in the Phoenix area, and are interested in seed corn removal?
+Are you looking for a podiatrist in Phoenix?
 My name is Dr. Tarr, and I am the owner of Direct Podiatry Arizona.
-To view available appointment times, click the link here: directpodaz.janeapp.com
+To view available appointment times, click the link here.

 Grayscale on Transparent.PNG